PyO3/pyo3/guide/src/features.md

 PyO3 provides a number of Cargo features to customise functionality.
 This chapter of the guide provides detail on each of them.

-By default, the `macros` and `auto-initialize` features are enabled.
+By default, only the `macros` feature is enabled.

 ## Features for extension module authors